seanjs-stack/seanjs/CONTRIBUTING.md

 # How to contribute

-Support and contributions from the open source community are essential for keeping SEAN.JS Stack up to date and always improving!
-There are a few guidelines that we need contributors to follow to keep the project consistent, as well as allow us to keep maintaining SEAN.JS Stack in a reasonable amount of time.
+Support and contributions from the open source community are essential for keeping SEAN.JS up to date and always improving!
+There are a few guidelines that we need contributors to follow to keep the project consistent, as well as allow us to keep maintaining SEAN.JS in a reasonable amount of time.

 ## Creating an Issue